antalgebra/glitch-pizza-app/README.md

 - Visit http://localhost:3000/admin/orders
 - You should see a JSON array with all your orders, including customer details, order selections, and timestamps

+## Troubleshooting

+If form submission isn't working:
+- Check that the form's `action` and `method` match your route
+- Verify that all form fields have `name` attributes
+- Make sure the `urlencoded` middleware is before your routes

+If pages aren't loading:
+- Check file paths in your `sendFile` calls
+- Verify that HTML files exist in the correct locations

 <br/>

 *Note: This tutorial was created with the help of AI tools.*